 Maintaining urban character and identity

-In cities with a rich architectural heritage, the mass demolition of old buildings can alter the visual and cultural identity of neighbourhoods.
-Architectural rehabilitation helps to maintain the character of a city or neighbourhood, ensuring that new generations can enjoy its architectural heritage.
+In cities with a rich architectural legacy, the massive demolition of old buildings can alter the visual and cultural identity of neighborhoods.
+Architectural rehabilitation helps maintain the character of a city or neighborhood, ensuring that new generations can enjoy its architectural heritage.

 Preservation of the urban environment

 Demolition of buildings can negatively affect the cohesion of an urban environment.
-Rehabilitation allows buildings to remain part of the urban fabric, maintaining their context in relation to neighbouring buildings and existing infrastructure.
-This not only benefits current residents, but also future buyers and investors seeking to maintain the authenticity of the area.
+Rehabilitation allows buildings to remain part of the urban fabric, maintaining their context in relation to neighboring buildings and existing infrastructure.
+This not only benefits current residents, but also future buyers and investors looking to maintain the authenticity of the area.

 Community building